SkipTheDishes

 Mapping and Fixing the Courier Workflow

-• Documented them so engineers and PMs could move faster with fewer ambiguities
+• Documented patterns for engineers and PMs

 Impact

-My work helped turn SkipTheDishes from a fast-moving startup with duct-taped workflows into a more stable, scalable delivery platform.
-By improving tools for couriers and restaurants, aligning the customer experience, and establishing UX foundations, I contributed to the company’s ability to expand nationally and operate with far more consistency.
+My work helped transform Skip from a fragmented set of tools into a stable, scalable national platform.
+By improving courier and restaurant workflows, aligning customer experience, and laying early design foundations, I contributed to the company’s ability to grow rapidly and operate consistently across Canada.

 © Dylan Ralke 2025 All Rights Reserved